Fishing with Spinners

 When fishing a spinnerbait, the spin of the metal blades create flashes which attract fish to the bait by simulating prey.
 This action attracts and causes the fish to move toward the bait.

-The level of vibrations created by the spinnerbaits depends a lot on the size and the shape the spinnerbait.
-Here, we’ll look at what goes into making a good spinnerbait design as well as the various types and, lastly, suggest a few proven tips to help you catch more fish using spinnerbaits.
+The level of vibrations created by the spinnerbaits depends a lot on the size and shape of the spinnerbait.
+Here, we’ll look at what goes into making a good spinnerbait design as well as the various types and, lastly, suggest a few proven tips to help you catch more fish with spinnerbaits.

 With a broader sized blade, the vibration is at a higher level.
 Slimmer blades create a lower level of vibration.